webpack/webpack.js.org/src/content/plugins/define-plugin.md

 });
 ```

-The first argument to `runtimeValue` is a `function` that returns the value to be assigned and the second argument is an array of `fileDependencies` (what files to be watch for).

-In the previous example, the value of `BUILD_AT` would be the time at which the file passed as `fileDep` was last updated in the file system.
+The value of `BUILT_AT` would be the time at which the `'sample.txt'` was last updated in the file system, e.g. `1597953013291`.

-T> Passing `true` as second argument instead of `fileDependencies` will flag the module as uncacheable.